 You can check your MMM classification of your location here to see if you live in MMM regions 4 to 7, thereby qualifying for the rural telehealth rebate.

 ∗From 1st September 2018, it is no longer a requirement that one of the first 4 sessions need to be face to face.

 Therapy by video conferencing for people in non-rural areas (who do not qualify for sessions under COVID-19 provisions or under the Bush Fire Program)

 No matter who you are or where you live, you can access psychological services with an internet connection and a webcam.

 Online video conferencing uses the internet to establish a private video conference between Cheree and the client.
 In a typical online session, Cheree will usually be in her office, connected to the internet via a computer and webcam using Skype.
 Online therapy (telehealth) is especially convenient because as the client, you can be located anywhere, at any location within Australia.

-Medicare does not currently provide rebates for online psychology services if you do not live in a remote/rural area.
-If you would like a skype session or a session by telehealth a doctor’s referral is not necessary and payment of fees must be made in full prior to the beginning of the session.
+Medicare does not normally allow rebates for online psychology services if you do not live in a remote/rural area.
+However, due to the Covid-19 health crisis - all sessions are now only by video or phone no matter where you live in Australia.
+If you would like a video (called telehealth) session or a telephone session please contact me.
+A doctor’s referral is necessary to receive the medicare rebate or to be bulk billed.
+If you do not have a Mental health care plan or a referral from your doctor, then payment of fees must be made in full prior to the beginning of the session.
 Most major credit/debit cards will be accepted over the phone or at the beginning of the session.